thecrazyphysicist369/Voting-in-a-Small-World-Network/README.md

 ```

 ## Results
 We ran multiple execution of each Voting model.
+Displayed are one of those results for each type.
 ### Linear Voting